Walter Johnson (academic): Political career

 Johnson's involvement in politics began in 1940 when, on his own, he made stump speeches for President Franklin Roosevelt.
 In 1943, because he was unable to serve in the military as a result of a failed physical exam, Johnson ran unsuccessfully for an alderman seat in Chicago, while suspecting the Chicago political machine and its money had resulted in his defeat.
 Johnson then worked on an Illinois senatorial campaign and in the effort to draft Adlai Stevenson as a presidential candidate in 1952.
+Whilst not credited he also befriended John F Kennedy and assisted him in the preparation of his pulitzer prize winning book "Profiles in Courage".